oladirankom01/AWS-STS-Cross-Account-Security-Monitoring/README.md

 ### Secured Object in S3 Bucket
 * A test object was uploaded to the bucket (confidential-report.txt) for the Lambda function to retrieve.
-  * confidential-report.txt in the S3 Bucket can only be accessed by CrossAccountS3AccessRole in Account B
+  * confidential-report.txt in the S3 Bucket can only be accessed by Account B

 <img width="400" src="images/encrypted object.png"/>